 Extractability Beats Authority

-According to research by Digital Bloom, pages with clean schema markup get cited 2-4x more often.
+Research by Digital Bloom shows pages with clean schema markup get cited 2-4x more often.
 Even when pages without schema have higher Domain Authority.

 This is why the Citation Engineering Framework focuses on structured data first.
 Traditional SEO second.
 The game flipped.